-The mastering process, in modern music but before CDs, was not only meant to prepare the tracks for the vinyl printing.
+The mastering process, in modern music but before CDs, was not only meant to prepare the tracks for vinyl printing.
 But it was also useful to give a sort of coherence to the sound of an album.
-With a wise, sometimes creative use of the equalization, compression, and level of volume with the use of dedicated analog gear by specialized engineers.
+With a wise, sometimes creative use of equalization, compression, and level of volume with the use of dedicated analog gear by specialized engineers.

 While vinyl’s format didn’t allow any dramatic manipulation, CDs gave more room to engineers to work on the overall loudness.

 Anyway, in the beginning, CDs grabbed the attention more for their fidelity and crystal clear sounds.
 And it took a while before they became really popular.
 After a few years, they became the new standard.
 Which led artists, record labels, and mastering engineers to push the limits of CD loudness.